CodeURJC-DAW-2018-19/santatecla-listados-1/README.md

 POST
 - Create Concept: /lesson/{idLesson}.
 If we add to the URL: /?page=0&size=10, we get the pagination
+- Upload image: /image/{id} to accese to image uploaded is with https://loacalhost/uploads/{filename}

 DELETE
 - Delete Concept: /{id}